Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 3. **Keep your [product requirements](product-requirements.md) document concise and up to date.** Storing data such as user personas, and roadmap items is fine but you want to be sure they are on point.
 Too much information is just as bad as not enough.
 It can be valuable to periodically prompt Cursor about its understanding of your product requirements and adjust accordingly.

 4. **Keep your [design path](design-path.md) document concise and up to date.** Document important design decisions and their rationale.
-This serves as a reference point when Cursor needs to "cool down" and be brought back up to speed.
-It also helps you recall why certain decisions were made.
-Design iterations with Cursor move quickly, and important context can be lost by the twentieth, thirtieth, or hundredth iteration.
-Additionally, this document helps others follow along when presenting your work.
+This serves as a shared context reference point between you and Cursor.
+This can also help you recover when you need to restart chat sessions.
+I prefer this method to creating a Cursor rule for design context.
+Design iterations move quickly and can introduce substantial changes.
+Cursor is good at curating what context it needs from this file to inform and optimize your prompts.

 5. **Ask Cursor to conduct a security review** before checking your code into a public repo ask Cursor if it is safe to do so.
 A common mistake is checking your API keys into a public repo.
 Cursor will discover issues like that.